article · Honest answers: checking the claims

 • OpenAI Certified, OpenAI Academy, and Anthropic Academy are real official-source checks, but each needs precise framing: invite-only app, official courses, or completion certificates, not generic public certifications.

-• RoleMath did not verify a public proctored Anthropic 'Claude Certified Architect' credential in the official rows checked on July 5, 2026; do not add that kind of claim without an official source.
+• RoleMath did not verify a public proctored Anthropic 'Claude Certified Architect' credential in the official vendor pages checked on July 5, 2026; do not add that kind of claim without an official source.

 • Unsupported candidate outcome percentages, pass guarantees, salary lift, hiring outcomes, and exam-proxy language are warning signs, not evidence.